htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the hard limit, it will be put on hold.
 When false, the job is allowed to use any swap space configured by the operating system.

+:macro-def:`STARTER_HIDE_GPU_DEVICES[STARTER]`
+    A boolean that defaults to true.
+When true, a HTCondor started as root on Linux systems will use the devices cgroup prevent the job from being able to access any nvidia GPUs not provisioned by the system.
+The device files will still exist in /dev, but any attempt to access them will fail, regardless of their unix file permissions.
+The nvidia-smi command will not report them as being available.
+    Setting it to false returns to the previous functionality of never hiding them.

 :macro-def:`USE_VISIBLE_DESKTOP[STARTER]`
     This boolean variable is only meaningful on Windows machines.
 If ``True``, HTCondor will allow the job to create windows on the